F1 in Schools – Cadet Class

 There are some restrictions in this class to simplify the machining process for manufacture, with no 3D printing permitted.

 Teams are also required to use the REA kit wheels, available on the REA Store.

 Cadet Class is an entry-level class for students split into two divisions – Junior (Years 5 – 9) and Senior (Years 10 – 12).
-Students can only compete in this class once.
+Students can compete in this class multiple times.

 It is recommend that students begin their F1 in Schools journey here with a season in the Cadet Class.
 This will provide many of the learning experiences necessary to compete in the Development and Professional Classes.